 - Powerful search functionality that supports strings and regular expressions.

-To load the data of a session in the Inspectors section, select an HTTP(S) or WebSocket session from the Live Traffic list.
+To load the data of a session in the Inspectors section, select an HTTP(S), WebSocket or GRPC session from the Live Traffic list.

 To switch the loaded name of the inspector, click the desired inspector name—for example, Image or Raw.

 The HTTP(S) Inspectors provide the following types of inspecting tools that enable you to examine different parts of the requests and responses: